Beau Brummell (1954 film): Plot

 Parliament offers the Prince the opportunity of a Regency which would give him the power to administer the Royal Marriages Act (meaning as he exercised the powers of the Sovereign, he could legally marry Mrs Fitzherbert), but without the power to grant peerages.
-Brummell advises the Prince to not accept the Regency, and Lord Edwin (who was aware of Lady Patricia's former love for Brummell) speaks out against Brummell.
-The Prince and Brummell argue and he accuses Brummell that he has ulterior motives and is only interested in getting a title and has advised him poorly.
+Brummell advises the Prince to decline the Regency, and Lord Edwin (who was aware of Lady Patricia's former love for Brummell) speaks out against Brummell.
+The Prince accuses Brummell that he has ulterior motives and is only interested in getting a title and has advised him poorly.
 As news of the Prince and Brummell's disagreement becomes public, so does his spiralling debts.
-At a society ball, Brummell (which he has to attend to try and keep his creditors thinking that he still has influence at Court), Brummell publicly insults the Prince, despite Mrs Fitzherbert and Lord Byron trying to broker a reconciliation, and he is forced to flee to France to avoid his creditors.

-The Prince subsequently succeeds to the Throne as King George IV and plans a State Visit to France, where Brummell has fled living penniless in very modest lodgings.
-Deeply in debt, unwell and out of favour, Brummell decides to write his memoirs - but once he realizes that the book will embarrass the new King, Brummell destroys it, acknowledging his friendship with the King was still more important than the £20,000 offered by the publisher.
-Whilst he lay dying, Brummell is visited by the new King.
+At a society ball (which he has to attend to try and keep his creditors thinking that he still has influence at Court), Brummell publicly insults the Prince, despite Mrs. Fitzherbert and Lord Byron trying to broker a reconciliation, and he is forced to flee to France to avoid his creditors.
+The Prince subsequently succeeds to the Throne as King George IV and plans a State Visit to France, where Brummell has fled, living penniless in very modest lodgings.
+Deeply in debt, unwell, and out of favour, Brummell decides to write his memoirs, but once he realizes that the book will embarrass the new King, Brummell destroys it, acknowledging that his friendship with the King is still more important than the £20,000 offered by the publisher.
+While he lies dying, Brummell is visited by the new King.
 They both regret their rift and have a heartfelt reconciliation moments before Brummell's death.